-Academic Integrity Any student who is reported by a faculty member to the Chief Academic Officer or designee with a violation of academic integrity will be reported to the Registrar, the student's academic advisor, and Dean of Students.
-The Dean of Students will review the academic integrity violation and determine if University sanctions are needed..
+Academic Integrity Any student who is reported by a faculty member to the Chief Academic Officer or designee for a violation of academic integrity will be reported to the Registrar, the student's academic advisor, and Dean of Students.
+The Dean of Students will review the academic integrity violation and determine if University sanctions are needed.
 The Dean of Students will provide a report to the Academic Good Standing Committee at the end of each semester with outcomes of additional University sanctions.
 All reports of violations of academic integrity are kept by the Registrar and placed in the student's academic file.

-Academic Advising Upon enrollment, all students will be assigned an advisor; for freshmen, the advisor will be the Ozarks Seminar instructor and for transfer students other than freshmen, the advisor will be a faculty advisor from within the discipline of their program of interest.
+Academic Advising Upon enrollment, all students will be assigned an advisor; for freshmen, the advisor will be the Ozarks Seminar instructor, and for transfer students other than freshmen, the advisor will be a faculty advisor from within the discipline of their program of interest or a faculty member appointed by the Office of Academic Affairs.
 Students formally declare majors or minors with the faculty advisor of their choice by the end of their sophomore year.
 Each student will meet with their advisor prior to registration to plan or confirm the student's class schedule.
-During the course of the year, the advisor is available for conferences with the student on academic and other matters..
+During the course of the year, the advisor is available for conferences with the student on academic and other matters.
 Any requests for departure from specific University policy must be initiated by the student through their advisor.
 Forms for Declaration/Change of Major and/or Change of Advisor may be processed by the academic advisor through the faculty advising tools on EagleNet.

-Request for exception to Policy Students who wish to request an exception to University policy or request a substitution to published degree/major/minor requirements must first consult with their academic advisors.
+Request for Exception to Policy Students who wish to request an exception to University policy or request a substitution to published degree/major/minor requirements must first consult with their academic advisors.
 Students who wish to request an exception to policy must complete a Request for Course Substitution/ Petition for Exception to Academic Policy located on EagleNet.
 Once approved by the academic advisor, all requests must be submitted to the Office of Academic Affairs.
 Once approved by the Chief Academic Officer or designee, all requests will be forwarded to the Registrar.
-All requests should be made prior to effective enrollment period to ensure that students will meet all University policies.
+All requests should be made prior to effective enrollment period to ensure that students will meet all University requirements.

 Act 1014 and the Eight-Semester Academic Plan In compliance with Act 1014 of the Regular Session of the 85th General Assembly for the State of Arkansas, 2005, University of the Ozarks makes available to each incoming freshman who declares a major, a written advising plan to be used by the student and the advisor to develop a four-year (eight-semester) course of study, guaranteeing that the student who fulfills all of the course requirements set forth in the written eight semester course of study in the recommended sequence will be able to complete their degree in four years (eight consecutive semesters).
-This four-year course of study is subject to the following terms and conditions: (Advising plans are on the University website)
+This four-year course of study is subject to the following terms and conditions: Advising plans for each academic program are published on the University website, https://eaglenet.ozarks.edu/academics/advisingplans.aspx.